 Authors: Dr. Athanasios Pallis, Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

-The setting, planning, development, and daily functions of ports are subject to public policies and can be part of a geopolitical agenda.
+The setting up, planning, development, and daily functions of ports are subject to public policies and can be part of a geopolitical agenda.

 1. Multi-level Port Policy Making

 Governments are usually responsible for establishing, developing, and operating ports to facilitate trade, transforming the seaside to facilities where goods are loaded and unloaded.
-This role is not only limited to port ownership, such as owning and controlling wharves and jetties, but as regulators.
+This role is not only limited to port ownership, such as owning and controlling wharves and jetties, but includes acting as regulators.
 Seaports are critical infrastructure allowing trade and the movement of goods and persons, with governance and regulation being a matter of public interest.
 Ports are multifaceted economic arenas that create economic, social, and environmental value at microeconomic (individual firms), meso (sectoral), and macro (economies) levels and are contributors to economic prosperity.
-Typically, the government or a specialized agent would oversee a port and manage its politics to safeguard the public interest.
+Typically, the government or a specialized agent oversees a port and manages its politics to safeguard the public interest.

-In the last three decades, port governance reforms resulted in an increasing disassociation of public actors from the management and operation of ports in many countries.
+In the last three decades, port governance reforms have resulted in an increasing disassociation of public actors from the management and operation of ports in many countries.
 However, the public interest in organizing, planning, and regulating port activities remains.
-This takes shape through either public policies (de)regulating ports or broader initiatives, such as transportation, competition, environmental, and economic policies, shaping the port sector and related activities.
+This takes shape either through public policies (de)regulating ports or through broader initiatives, such as transportation, competition, environmental, and economic policies that, shape the port sector and related activities.

-With ports evolving to clusters of economic activities, port authorities, service providers, entrepreneurs, and stakeholders have established associations representing their interests and seek to shape the content of these port and port-related public policies.
-Port policies and related decision-making is advancing through public and private actor interactions.
+With ports evolving into clusters of economic activities, port authorities, service providers, entrepreneurs, and stakeholders have established associations representing their interests and seek to shape the content of these port and port-related public policies.
+Port policies and related decision-making are advancing through public and private actor interactions.
 These interactions happen at multiple levels.